 Add grilled mushrooms as a side to make this pairing spectacular!

 While Pork Chops are fatty, they aren’t as fat as a thick juicy steak, thus you need a wine high in acidity to pair.
-A lighter style Zinfandel works as it’s high in acidity and low in tannin, meaning it won’t crush those neutral pork flavours (like a Cabernet Sauvignon or Super Tuscan would)
+A lighter style Zinfandel works as it’s high in acidity and low in tannin, meaning it won’t crush those neutral pork flavours (like a Cabernet Sauvignon or a Cabernet Sauvignon dominant Super Tuscan would)

 Zinfandel is also a bit sweet, and it’s this sweetness that highlights flavours within pork chops you may never have noticed before.